 If you have trouble understanding a Checker Framework warning message, you can search for its text in this manual.
-Also see Section 32.1.3 and Chapter 32, Troubleshooting.
+Also see Section 33.1.3 and Chapter 33, Troubleshooting.
+In particular, Section 33.1.3 explains this same methodology in different words.